 Jane Stevens, Communications Coordinator, Institute of Development Studies (IDS) / December 2015

-In the last decade social protection has become an important component of development policy.
-While SDC supports interventions such as cash transfers in humanitarian settings and private/semi-private (agricultural) insurance schemes, it does so without particular guidance or reference to an SDC position on social protection.
+In the last decade, social protection has become an important component of development policy.
+While the SDC supports interventions such as cash transfers in humanitarian settings and private/semi-private (agricultural) insurance schemes, it does so without particular guidance or reference to an SDC position on social protection.

 Keetie Roelen and Stephen DevereuxThis Briefing Note introduces the current topics and thinking in social development, including political leverage, fiscal affordability, targeting, labour market linkages, impact, 'sensitive' social protection, and systemsbuilding.SDC-IDS BriefingNote 01.pdf (151KB)